 Danielle Moore was born in Florida but moved to the Upstate in elementary school.
 She grew up in Simpsonville, South Carolina and still resides there today.
 She graduated from highschool and moved on to college in the Greenville area.
 From a young age, she wanted to pursue a career in Culinary Arts but soon realized marketing was the more practical career path that she wanted to take.

 She decided to become a student of the marketing department and received her AAS in 2020 with a concentration in Marketing.
 She has always been fascinated with the individuality of company branding and the psychology behind marketing.
 She has found a passion for helping local businesses find their voice and brand presence within the community.
-She is the face you will see at any event or networking opportunity that Body Works is a part of.
-She typically creates graphics, helps with social media presence, plans/runs events, and connects with others within the community to spread Body Works’ presence in the Greenville area.
+She is the face you will see at any event or networking opportunity that Body Works Women’s Health & Wellness is a part of.
+She typically creates graphics, helps with social media presence, plans/runs events, and connects with others within the community to educate women about the importance of Pelvic Floor Physical Therapy.
 She has a passion for helping women find their confidence again and feeling comfortable in their skin.

 She is happily married to her husband, Zach, and they share one beautiful child together, Sage Aspen.
 Her favorite hobbies include strength training, cooking, food-blogging, traveling, watching true crime, and being outdoors.